 Apply to be a Neighbourhood-Managed Ice Rink volunteer

 Residents and community groups are always looking for volunteers to support their Neighbourhood-Managed Ice Rinks.

 Volunteers operate the rink with duties that include making ice by flooding the rink surface, shovelling snow off the ice surface and maintaining ice safety.

 Interested in volunteering at your local rink?
 Email email@example.com or call 519-661-5336 to find a rink looking for volunteers near you.

 The Neighbourhood-Managed Ice Rinks guide outlines administrative and operational procedures regarding neighbourhood-managed ice rinks formed and maintained on City property.

-The procedures are meant to assist civic minded residents and groups in providing public skating opportunities in their neighbourhoods where such initiatives enhance recreational opportunities and are consistent with the interests of the City of London.
-The City of London appreciates such community initiatives.
-Through these procedures and outlines of responsibilities, we want to assist residents in providing ice rinks that maximize positive experiences and usage for skaters, volunteers, and the Corporation of the City of London.
+The procedures are meant to assist residents and groups in providing public skating opportunities in their neighbourhoods where such initiatives enhance recreational opportunities and are consistent with the interests of the City of London.
+Through these procedures, we want to assist residents in providing ice rinks that maximize positive experiences and usage for skaters, volunteers and the Corporation of the City of London.

-To be approved for a neighbourhood ice rink, you will need the following:
+To be approved for an ice rink, you will need the following:

 - Time: Ice rinks require daily care and maintenance.
 You must be prepared and available to dedicate time to your ice rink.